Truth and Reconciliation in Cambodia: Truth and Reconciliation

 In 1994, the UN speculated that it was unlikely that the Cambodian government would hold the Khmer Rouge accountable.
 Over the course of the 1990s, this proved to be right.
 It is possible that Cambodians remained silent because their fear of the topic and the Buddhist/Cambodian tendency to not “confront conflict”, but also because they simply wanted to forget the past.
 In 1998 Cambodia chose not to participate in official truth-seeking at time of nationwide transition.
 Since Cambodians wanted to “get on with what [was] left of the rest of their lives”, the prime minister chose to “dig a hole and bury the past”.

 Doung & Ear write that transitional justice requires a “political commitment from the succeeding regime”, as well as “time and resources with consideration of local cultures and religion, victim participation and scale of atrocity”.
 Cambodia of the late 1990s was not in a place to adhere to these requirements.
 Present-day Cambodia continues to face “poverty and corruption” which fueled a “sense of injustice and mistrust in the current government”, and in society.

 However, even though the prime minister chose to “bury the past”, Cambodia still remained divided into two camps: the victims and the perpetrators.
-This division, as well as increasing activism around the subject, slowly increased the desire of Cambodians to learn their past and to know the truths behind the Khmer.
+This division, as well as increasing activism around the subject, slowly increased the desire of Cambodians to learn their past and to know the truths behind the Khmer Rouge.
 The E.C.C.C tribunals were not expected to completely fulfill these wishes, but they would certainly assist victims seeking out justice.

 Cambodian scholars say reconciliation will begin only when “willing to offer forgiveness” is asserted at the “national and community level”.
 In order for Cambodia to proceed with any meaningful justice (whether restorative or retributive) it must also achieve what is called a “human rights protective culture”.
 This is a culture where all social, economic, political, and cultural rights—as outlined in the Universal Declaration of Human Rights – are upheld to the best of the state's ability.
 The state must not be responsible for the violation of its own citizens’ rights.
 In order to achieve justice, the Cambodian government must also demonstrate its investment in the project.
 They must be seen fighting to hold the Khmer Rouge accountable.
 If not, violence will likely continue or worsen.
 Until then, a truth commission seems unlikely.
 Experts suggest a “national or community-based truth-telling mechanism” or a type of “truth and healing process” (as part of a larger reparation program).